Tushar-kalsi/Rust-IC-hot-not-assignment/README.md

 ```

 This command will:
-1. Check your cycles balance
+1. Checks cycles balance
 2. Create testnet canister
 3. Build the backend
 4. Deploy to testnet

-**Note:** You need cycles from the [DFINITY faucet](https://faucet.dfinity.org/) before running testnet setup.

-Your canister will be ready for testing with API endpoints available!
+Canister will be ready for testing with API endpoints available!

 ## Project Structure